null

 Next steps for your brand

-We’ve examined some packaging compliance requirements.
 Now, let’s look at some of the suggested next steps we recommend for brands.
-Wherever you’re selling and whatever your business is, taking these steps can help you feel confident about your compliance strategy and stay ahead of potential problems.
+Wherever you’re selling and whatever your business is, taking these steps can help you feel confident about your packaging compliance strategy and stay ahead of potential problems.

 Collect and Maintain Documents and Data